starVisionTeam/MCHuman/README.md

   ## Acknowledgments

-  Note that some code of this repo is based on GeoPIFu, PyMAF, pix2pixHD, and openpose .
+  Note that some code of this repo is based on GeoPIFu, PyMAF, pix2pixHD, and OpenPose.
 We thank the authors for their great work!

   ## Contact